Annuity Concept Mind Map with Related Terms like Retirement, Rollover, Fixed, and Investment

 · Limited Investment Choices in Comparison to the Universe of Mutual Fund Choices.

-Variable annuities can be expensive and come with many fees, which decreases the accumulation value.
-Variable annuities are market sensitive and may incur a loss to the investor.
+Variable annuities can be expensive and come with many fees, which decrease the accumulation value.
+Variable annuities are market-sensitive and may incur a loss to the investor.
 Many times, the investor needs to understand this complex product.
 Working with a financial professional to know if a variable annuity is appropriate for your situation is essential.

 · Principal Protection- original principal plus all credited interest is guaranteed.